Borgenicht Fellowship Program for Community Leaders

 Beatrice Weber

-Beatrice is the Executive Director of YAFFED, an organization that advocates for education for Hasidic children in NYS.
+Beatrice is Senior Advisor, and formerly the Executive Director, of YAFFED, an organization that advocates for education for Hasidic children in NYS.
 She is also an author, speaker, mom, and ordained Interfaith minister.
 She has shared her story of leaving the Hasidic community on the TEDx stage in October 2022, on her personal blog, at MOTH gatherings, and other publications.
 She has also spoken at local NYC venues as well as venues across the world, such as the 92nd Street Y, the Marlene Myerson JCC, Footsteps, Yaffed, Park Slope Jewish Center, JOFA, Limmud, Hillel in Jerusalem, CORT (Conference on religious trauma), Rights and Religion Conference and others.
-She has been featured in local, national, and international outlets such as the New York Times, the Forward, NBC NY, 1010 WINS, HERE and NOW, an NPR podcast, BBC, New York Post, NY1, Jerusalem Post, Citylimits, i24 Israel TV and others.

 A New York Times video Op-Ed, in which she was featured in April 2021, was placed on the front page of the Times, and received an unprecedented number of comments, prompting the newspaper to shut down the comment section after less than 24 hours.
 A New York Times editorial in September 2022, which followed the publication of an investigative report on Hasidic Yeshivas in Brooklyn, featured the video yet again as a means of persuading politicians to follow her lead.
+In October 2022, the New York Times featured the story of her win against the yeshiva on the front page, with a full size photo of Beatrice accompanying the breaking news.

+Many other publications featured her story as well.
+In both November and December of 2022, Beatrice was profiled on the front page of the New York Times, revealing her multi-year fight to obtain an education for her son, as well as her experiences in leaving the Hasidic community.
 Beatrice has also been invited to write for various online outlets such as the Forward, Crystal Morrisette’s Simply Woman, Jewish Women of Words, Australia, and Jennifer Pastiloff’s The Manifest-Station.
 A recent personal essay in the Huffington Post garnered close to half a million page views.

 A mom of 10, she lives in Brooklyn, on the top floor of a renovated brownstone with her two youngest children and their puppy Ginger.